Christianity in Lebanon: Coptic Orthodox Church

-The Copts in Lebanon were immigrants/refugees who had fled their native lands in Egypt, Libya and Sudan.
+The Copts in Lebanon were immigrants or refugees who had fled their native lands in Egypt, Libya and Sudan.

 According to tradition, the Coptic Orthodox Church of Alexandria was established by Saint Mark, an apostle and evangelist, in the middle of the 1st century (approximately AD 42).
-The ethnic Copts in Lebanon are estimated to be 3,000 – 4,000 and the Coptic Orthodox Church is one of the 18 religious sects recognized by the Lebanese Constitution.
+The ethnic Copts in Lebanon are estimated to number 3,000–4,000, and the Coptic Orthodox Church is one of the 18 religious sects recognized by the Lebanese Constitution.